Almost 50 young people across Blackpool have been inspired by a pioneering programme.

 The Year 9 students are being awarded a highly commended in the innovation category.

-Mark Bowman, Chief Exec of Inspira, reflects on 2019 and looks ahead into 2020
+Mark Bowman, Chief Exec of Inspira, reflects on 2019 and looks ahead into 2020.

 Inspira and the Lancashire Skills Hub have won the national award for the Careers Hub of the Year.

-A delegation of young people from Fukushima visited West Cumbria to find out more about nuclear decommissioning and NCS.
+Young people from Fukushima visited West Cumbria to find out more about nuclear decommissioning and NCS.